unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `name` (required)

-This attribute specifies a unique name for this repertoire test.
+This attribute value specifies a unique name for this repertoire test.
 These names could be output to the user during test execution, used to summarize success and failure, or used to select or deselect test components.

 _Attribute:_ `type`

-This attribute is one of the following:
+This attribute value is one of the following:

 |  type     | Meaning                                                                                                  |
 |-----------|----------------------------------------------------------------------------------------------------------|